Centre released over Rs 3,024 crore under Nirbhaya fund to states/UTs: WCD ministry | Law-Order

 The Centre has released an amount of over Rs 3,024 crore under the Nirbhaya fund out of which states have utilised around Rs 1,919 crore, the Women and Child Development Ministry said on Friday.
 The Nirbhaya fund was set up in 2013 by the UPA government to improve the safety and security of women in the aftermath of the brutal gang rape of a 23-year-old paramedic student, who came to be known as Nirbhaya, in December, 2012 in a moving bus in Delhi.

-The highest amount of funds have been released to Delhi at Rs 409.03 crore out of which Rs 352.58 crore have been utilised by it, according to the data.
+The highest amount has been released to Delhi at Rs 409.03 crore out of which Rs 352.58 crore has been utilised by it, according to the data.
 Other high recipients included UP which was given Rs 324.98 crore out of which the state utilised Rs 216.75 crore and Tamil Nadu which was given Rs 303.06 crore and it used Rs 265.55 crore from the fund.

+She said in addition to these funds, the Ministry of Road Transport and Highways has released a sum of Rs 82.03 crore to states and UTs under the project of customization, deployment and management of Vehicle Tracking Platform.
+Irani said an Empowered Committee (EC) of Officers appraises and recommends the proposals received from various Central Ministries, Departments, States and UTs and other organizations for funding under the Nirbhaya scheme.

+"After initial appraisal by the EC, the concerned Ministries/ Departments get the projects/ schemes appraised by the Expenditure Finance Committee (EFC)/ Standing Finance Committee (SFC)/ Public Investment Board (PIB)/ Delegated Investment Board(DIB) as per guidelines of Ministry of Finance," she said in a written reply.
+Thereafter, they obtain approval of the Competent Financial Authority (CFA) and release the funds out of their respective budgets.

 ALSO READ